NMCuonG08/Second-Report-ITProject/README.md

 Semantic understanding: Although there is some similarity between the query and the Vietnamese document content, the model seems to struggle more with understanding the context and complex details of the language.
 The differences in embeddings between the document and query are not as aligned, which could reduce the accuracy of the results.

+> When the discrepancy is large, it indicates that the model is not well-optimized for Vietnamese, resulting in weaker semantic representation of Vietnamese text compared to English.

 ## :rocket:  Model: mxbai-embed-large